 Local wisdom says the resident dolphins come here to fish on a rising tide – so, obviously, that’s the best time to see them.
 Check tide times before your visit.

 However, as with everything to do with where to see dolphins in Scotland, it isn’t that simple and predictable.
 You might see them very close to where you stand on the shoreline.

 On the other hand, you may spend some time prowling up and down the beach and see nothing at all by way of marine mammals.
 That’s the, uhmm, charm of dolphin watching.

 Local author Elizabeth Sutherland describes the feelings on encountering the animals as ‘the sightings of these gentle sociable mammals are rare and joyful’.

 As for the actual population size, it depends on what you read.
 Some say as low as 130, others give a figure of around 200.

-Anyway, it’s Chanonry Point that has the reputation as a dolphin hot-spot and for a few years now has had a large car park by the shoreline and also the ultimate sign of a tourist congregation: an ice cream van.
+Anyway, it’s Chanonry Point that has the reputation as a where to see dolphins hot-spot and for a few years now has had a large car park by the shoreline and also the ultimate sign of a tourist congregation: an ice cream van.

 The Point also gives a good view of the slightly sinister-looking long defensive walls of Fort George, on the other shore of the Firth (and itself another good dolphin watching vantage point).

 You might find the plaque that commemorates the death of the Brahan Seer here.
 (I didn’t on my last visit!)
 He was a kind of Nostradamus of the Highlands who came to a sticky end.
 (He was burned to death in a spiked tar barrel at Chanonry Point.
-But that’s a whole other story.
-A good text on the Brahan Seer is on this link.)
+But that’s a whole other story.)

 And you certainly won’t get the place to yourself.